AI Use Cases/Healthcare

 Is our Marketing data kept secure during this process?

 Yes.
-Revenue Institute maintains SOC 2 Type II compliance and processes all healthcare data under strict HIPAA Privacy and Security Rule protocols.
+All healthcare data is processed inside your own environment under your HIPAA Privacy and Security Rule protocols.
 We ingest only de-identified operational metrics - encounter volumes, claims denial rates, prior authorization turnaround times - never PHI or patient-level information.
-Our LLM architecture uses zero-retention policies: no data is stored in model weights or used for training without explicit consent.
+Our AI architecture uses zero-retention policies: no data is stored in model weights or used for training without explicit consent.
 All data transmission uses end-to-end encryption, and access is logged and audited continuously.
 Your marketing and sales data remains in your own systems; we provide insights and recommendations via secure API without storing sensitive information on our infrastructure.

 What is the timeframe to deploy AI account-based marketing?

-Deployment typically takes 10-14 weeks from kickoff to go-live.
+Plan for a working system inside the first 100 days.
 Weeks 1-3 involve system integration: connecting your EHR and claims systems via secure API and validating data quality.
 Weeks 4-6 focus on model training using your historical account and campaign data.
 Weeks 7-10 cover UAT, team training, and refinement of targeting logic and messaging templates.
 Weeks 11-14 involve phased rollout and optimization.
-Most healthcare clients see measurable pipeline improvements - increased qualified opportunities and improved win rates - within 60 days of go-live as the AI begins surfacing high-confidence account insights.
+A rollout like this is scoped to show measurable pipeline improvements - increased qualified opportunities and improved win rates - within 60 days of go-live as the AI begins surfacing high-confidence account insights.

 What are the key benefits of using AI for account-based marketing in healthcare?

-How does Revenue Institute ensure the security and privacy of healthcare data used for AI-powered account-based marketing?
+How does Revenue Institute ensure the security and privacy of healthcare data used for account-based marketing?

-How does AI-powered account-based marketing improve marketing performance in the healthcare industry?
+How does account-based marketing improve marketing performance in the healthcare industry?

 Ready to fix the underlying process?